creative-singh/creative-singh/README.md

 - 🧩 **DSA & Problem Solving**
   - ✅ Completed **NeetCode 150**
   - Keep the momentum with **LeetCode Weekly Contests** and more **Hard** problems.

+- 💰 **Personal Finance Learning**
+  - Building frameworks for long-term investing
+  - Studying economic cycles & behavioral models
+  - Understanding risk, compounding, and high-conviction allocation
+  - Using tech + finance together for smarter decision-making
+  (If dev is my profession, finance is my meditation.)

 ---

 ## 🚀 Tech Stack